 The tail of the dragon is a segment of us 129 that runs along the calderwood lake that boasts 318 curves in 11 miles! this bit of twisty road draws motorcyclists and sports car enthusiasts from all over the world... literally! we take this opportunity on our trip to cherokee to run this every year as it is one of the most exciting and fun bits of motorcycle riding to be found anywhere in america. you can't miss the opportunity to ride a dragon while touring the smokies!

-after riding the tail of the dragon we stop somewhere for lunch and then continue on SH 28 down to us 74 that takes all the way to cherokee. for information about lodging in cherokee, and at all other points on the route back to texas, see this year's ride.
-When we leave cherokee on Friday morning we join the main group of riders riding from cherokee to Bridgeport, alabama for the official trail of tears commemorative motorcycle ride which happens on the 3rd Saturday in september every year.
-Following the saturday ride the texas riders remain with the main group for the sunday ride into arkansas and to whatever westward destination the current year ride has determined as its terminus.
-From there we head back to san antonio.
+after riding the tail of the dragon we stop somewhere for lunch and then continue on SH 28 down to us 74 that takes all the way to cherokee. for information about lodging in cherokee, and at all other points on the route back to texas, see the rider accommodations page.
+When we leave cherokee on Friday morning we join the main group of riders riding from cherokee to Bridgeport, alabama for the official trail of tears commemorative motorcycle ride. be sure to check out the This page for more details on the friday ride from cherokee to bridgeport.
+Friday night the texas riders will stay in Kimball TN at:

 anyone interested in joining the ride from texas, or at any point along the route, please contact Michael Hutton by email or at 703 638 4724, or by filling out the form below, to coordinate the rendezvous. we look forward to riding with all that wish to join us... we have a blast every year!